MicrosoftDocs/azure-docs/articles/azure-resource-manager/bicep/msbuild-bicep-file.md

 # Quickstart: Use MSBuild to convert Bicep to JSON

 Learn the process of utilizing [MSBuild](/visualstudio/msbuild/msbuild) for the conversion of Bicep files to Azure Resource Manager JSON templates (ARM templates).
-Additionally, MSBuild can be utilized for the conversion of [Bicep parameter files](./parameter-files.md?tabs=Bicep) to [Azure Resource Manager parameter files](../templates/parameter-files.md) with the NuGet packge version 0.23.x or later.
+Additionally, MSBuild can be utilized for the conversion of [Bicep parameter files](./parameter-files.md?tabs=Bicep) to [Azure Resource Manager parameter files](../templates/parameter-files.md) with the NuGet packages version 0.23.x or later.
 The provided examples demonstrate the use of MSBuild from the command line with C# project files for the conversion.
 These project files serve as examples that can be utilized in an MSBuild continuous integration (CI) pipeline.

 ## Prerequisites

-You'll need the latest versions of the following software:
+You need the latest versions of the following software:

 - [Visual Studio](/visualstudio/install/install-visual-studio).
-The free community version will install .NET 6.0, .NET Core 3.1, .NET SDK, MSBuild, .NET Framework 4.8, NuGet package manager, and C# compiler.
+The free community version installs .NET 6.0, .NET Core 3.1, .NET SDK, MSBuild, .NET Framework 4.8, NuGet package manager, and C# compiler.
 From the installer, select **Workloads** > **.NET desktop development**.
 - [Visual Studio Code](https://code.visualstudio.com/) with the extensions for [Bicep](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep) and [Azure Resource Manager (ARM) Tools](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools).
 - [PowerShell](/powershell/scripting/install/installing-powershell) or a command-line shell for your operating system.

 ## MSBuild tasks and Bicep packages

 From your continuous integration (CI) pipeline, you can use MSBuild tasks and CLI packages to convert Bicep files and Bicep parameter files into JSON.
-The functionality relies on the following [NuGet packages](https://www.nuget.org/packages/Azure.Bicep.Core/).
+The functionality relies on the following NuGet packages:

 | Package Name | Description |
 | ----  |---- |